bitscout-forensics/bitscout-forensics.github.io/_posts/docs/2020-02-14-basic-usage.md

     1. Install syslog server \[optional]

 # Prerequisites #
 If you are new to Bitscout concept, make sure you go through the [Glossary](/docs/glossary) to understand some of the terms used below.
+You should be familiar with Linux commandline.
+We haven't tested Bitscout on all distributives, so if you are note using recent Ubuntu, you are on your own and building process will most likely fail.
+Bitscout requires superuser privileges to be able to install some required packages on your building host system, so if you are not comfortable with that, please build on a VM, inside a container, or even from running Ubuntu LiveCD.

 # Preparing Bitscout ISO File #
 To generate new ISO file you will need Ubuntu system (tested on Ubuntu 18.04).
 If you are running on MacOS X or Windows, you can boot from Ubuntu Live CD instead ([download here](https://www.ubuntu.com/download/desktop)) or install it on a virtual machine.
 Once you have Ubuntu running, start a terminal and follow the instructions below: